iaine/design/audio/polemic/noise.md

 The dissensus is the consensus frequency using detune.
 The question may either add noise or the frequency as a base for the arpeggio.
 The reference would add in harminic depth.

+It can be layered by using a search box to identify the events that match.
+The layer would echo the above but it would be at a different pitch also creating a separate rhythm.
+The background layer would be quieter or the base frequency could be a relation to the other frequency.